bittu426/GroupVacationPlanner/README.md

   <p align="center">
-    Advanced Vacation Planner, allowing multiple people to colaborate, as well as providing useful data for financing the trip.
+    This is a Group Vacation Planner, built to allow a group to effectively plan a vacation together.
     <br />
     <a href="https://github.com/PlusUltra404/GroupVacationPlanner"><strong>Explore the docs »</strong></a>
     <br />